girish1511/Optimization-based-Inverse-Rendering/README.md

 * As mentioned in the paper the optimization makes use [Basel Face Model(BFM)](https://faces.dmi.unibas.ch/bfm/main.php?nav=1-2&id=downloads).
 * The mean shape and albedo parameters along with the principal components and standard deviations for identity and albedo can be found in BFM.
 * The prinicipal components for the expression can be found in the CoarseData dataset which can be downloaded from the author's repository.
-* The standard deivation for expression can is given in `std_exp.txt`
+* The standard deivation for expression can be found in `std_exp.txt`
 * The inner mouth vertices of the BFM model has been discarded based on [3DDFA](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/projects/3DDFA/main.htm).
 The indices of the vertices ignored are stored in `model_info.mat`
 * 300-W Dataset is used for the optimization process.
 The dataset also provides facial landmarks.